bwdvolde/warehouse-visualization/README.md

 npm start
 ```

 3\.
-Go to localhost:8080 to see the application in action
+Go to `localhost:8080` to see the application in action

-## Lessons learned

-### Performance issues

-TODO